awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

    sudo yum install -y https://s3.amazonaws.com/ec2-downloads-windows/SSMAgent/latest/linux_386/amazon-ssm-agent.rpm
    ```

 1. Run one of the following commands to determine if SSM Agent is running\.
-The command should return the message "amazon\-ssm\-agent is running\."
+The command should return the message amazon\-ssm\-agent is running\.

    RHEL 7\.x: